jaredly/j3/Roadmap.md

+# autocomplete

+- [ ] needs to collect all the options
+- [ ] also ...
+I think we want to ~know about local definitions at some level, right?

 # I want to try actual functions combinators again,with types
 instead of the thing-that-wants-to-be-a-gadt that I have now.
 BUT thoes functions would be less introspectable I believe.